The 2014 Creme de la Creme List is Now Open for Submissions

-In the past, the list didn’t close until January, but as of last year, the list will not be updated after it goes up on January 1st.
+In the past, the list didn’t close until January, but as has been the case for the few years, the list will not be updated after it goes up on January 1st.
 December 15th is the only deadline, and it is a hard deadline.
 Meaning, no one will be added who hears about this project after December 15th.

 Which is why I am asking you, begging you, pleading with you, to spread word now.
 Tweet it, Facebook it, Pinterest it, blog about it, email about it, talk about it with that random stranger in the fertility clinic waiting room.
 Spread word now because people will not be able to add themselves after December 15th.

 Can you post another link to the form right now because I’ve decided to submit.

 Sure, here’s another link to the form.
 Just fill it out and hit send and it will go into the Creme de la Creme spreadsheet.